-2) Multi-drug resistant (MDR) bacteria have been reported as contaminating microorganisms of surfaces, commonly used medical equipment and high-contact communal surfaces (e.g., telephones, keyboard, medical charts) in a hospital.
+- 3) Considering the above information it was mandatory to reassess preventive measures for hospital acquired infections and to curb the dramatic increasing rate of emerging resistant microorganisms.
+Antimicrobial coatings hold promise based, in essence, on the application of materials and chemicals with persistent bactericidal or -static properties onto surfaces or in textiles used in the healthcare environments.
+This belief is based on some preliminary studies involving, for example copper and silver ions, titanium or organosilane, albeit under laboratory conditions.
+However, the definitive evidence as to their efficacy is still lacking.
+There are however also several shortcomings of these technologies [21-23].
+The development of selfsanitizing surfaces with a broad spectrum of activity, long lasting to permanent antimicrobial activity without induction of resistance seems to be a promising solution for this problem if the requirements for the prevention of hospital acquired infections are met. - 4) Multi-Drug Resistant (MDR) bacteria have been reported as contaminating microorganisms of surfaces, commonly used medical equipment and high-contact communal surfaces (e.g., telephones, keyboard, medical charts) in a hospital.
 Contamination of inanimate surfaces in ICU has been identified in outbreaks and cross-transmission of pathogens among critically ill patients.
 Inanimate surfaces and equipment (e.g., bedrails, stethoscopes, medical charts, ultrasound machine) are frequently contaminated by bacteria, including MDR isolates.
-Contamination may occur either by transfer of microorganisms contaminating healthcare workers' hands or direct patient shedding of microorganisms in the immediate environment of a patient's bed [16].
-Inadequate hygiene in hospitals has a proven impact on the development of resistant microorganisms.
-However strong emphasis, based on alcoholic hand hygiene, has been reported responsible for a massive increase of vancomycin resistant and alcohol insensitive enterococci [17].
+Contamination may occur either by transfer of microorganisms contaminating healthcare workers' hands or direct patient shedding of microorganisms in the immediate environment of a patient's bed.
+[16, 17] Inadequate hygiene in hospitals has a proven impact on the development of resistant microorganisms.
+However strong emphasis, based on alcoholic hand hygiene, has been reported responsible for a massive increase of vancomycin resistant and alcohol insensitive enterococci.
+[18]

 The most important reason for this dreadful development is the use of disinfectants.
 Disinfectants are widely used for elimination of microorganisms from a surface but proved to be a not reliable method any more due to a substantial increase of multi-resistant microorganisms against disinfectants and cross resistance with antibiotics.
 It has been reported that both Gram-positive and Gram-negative bacteria are able to survive up to months on dry inanimate surfaces, with even longer persistence under humid and lower temperature conditions.
-Environmental contamination by fungi and viral pathogens including coronavirus has been also declinandmedimages.com scribed on surfaces in frequented customer areas viable for weeks [18].
-Factors that may affect the transfer of microorganisms from one surface to another and cross-contamination rates are type of organisms, source and destination of surfaces, humidity level, and size of inoculum [19,20].
+Environmental contamination by fungi and viral pathogens including coronavirus has been also described on surfaces in frequented customer areas viable for weeks.
+[19] Factors that may affect the transfer of microorganisms from one surface to another and cross-contamination rates are type of organisms, source and destination of surfaces, humidity level, and size of inoculum.
+[20, 21]